glaParaBio/helminth-apollo-workshop-2025/tutorial/03-annotating.md

 * Zoom in on the preceeding CDS, approximately TTRE_chr2:12,165,988..12,166,272
-* Display the table editor: From the three vertical dots next to *Annotations (Trichuris trichiur)* select "Appearance" and "Show both graphical and table display"
+* Display the table editor: From the three vertical dots next to *Annotations (Trichuris trichiura)* select "Appearance" and "Show both graphical and table display"
 * Scroll to the row of the last exon of this transcript (the exon with coordinates 12170543-12171479), right-click and delete it.